 However, you do have options to help you recover compensation to pay for accident-related expenses such as lost wages, medical bills, and vehicle repair costs.
 For instance, you can:

-How Can an Attorney Help Me After I Have Been Involved in a Motor Accident?
+How Can an Attorney Help Me After I Have Been Involved in a Motor Vehicle Accident?

 If you’ve been involved in a motor vehicle accident, consult an experienced injury attorney to find out about available legal options.
 In cases where an uninsured/underinsured motorist has hit you, an attorney may be able to help you file a personal injury lawsuit to help recover the damages you’ve incurred.

-A knowledgeable auto accident attorney also can guide you through the complex process of filing a claim and act as your legal advocate when dealing with the insurance company.
+Either way, a knowledgeable auto accident attorney also can guide you through the complex process of filing a claim and act as your legal advocate when dealing with the insurance companies.

 For more information about how an RTRLAW attorney can help you after being involved in a motor vehicle accident, or for a FREE, no-obligation case review, call RTRLAW at (972) 478-1801 or toll-free at 1-833-HIRE-RTR (1-833-447-3787) today!